- Willard Alternative High School Program

 Marya Dolezal

 Welcome.
 My name is Marya Dolezal and I teach mathematics at Willard.
-I grew up in Western Montana and this is my 15th year of teaching.
-I taught in Western Washington, Bigfork, at Missoula College, Seeley Lake and this is now my sixth year at Willard.
+I grew up in Western Montana and this is my 17th year of teaching.
+I taught in Western Washington, Bigfork, at Missoula College, Seeley Lake and this is now my ninth year at Willard.
 I have a BA in Mathematics, a minor in German, and a Masters Degree in Educational Theory and Practice.
-I have a wonderful family of my husband and 3 dogs, and have recently been undertaking many house and garden projects.
+I have a wonderful family of my husband and 4 dogs, and have recently been undertaking many house and garden projects.

 Contact Information: Email is the best way to reach me! (mndolezal@mcpsmt.org)